 Dual Enrollment (DE) courses allow students to earn college credits before they graduate from high school.
 Frederick Community College (FCC) offers a variety of dual enrollment options in partnership with Frederick County Public Schools (FCPS).
 Your goals determine which option is best for you.
 Please contact your school counselor for more information on each program or to enroll.
-If you are a home or private school student, please contact a Dual Enrollment Coordinator for more information.
+If you are a home or private school student, please send an email to [email protected] or a Dual Enrollment Coordinator for more information.

 FCC Logo FCC Logo FCPS Logo FCPS Logo